Deputies accused of abusing Black men are fired by Mississippi sheriff amid federal probe

 Deputies said the raid was prompted by a report of drug activity at the home.
 Police and court records obtained by the AP revealed the identities of two deputies at the Jenkins raid: Hunter Elward and Christian Dedmon.
 It was not immediately clear whether any of the deputies had attorneys who could comment on their behalf.

-In a phone interview Tuesday, Jason Dare, an attorney representing the Rankin County Sheriff's Department, said the department knows of five deputies who conducted the Jenkins raid, not six.
-All five were either fired or resigned.
+In a phone interview Tuesday, Jason Dare, an attorney representing the Rankin County Sheriff's Department, said the department knows of five deputies who conducted the Jenkins raid.
+Jenkins and his attorney have said six deputies were at the home.
+All five identified by the department were either fired or resigned.

 There is no body camera footage of the episode.
 Records obtained by the AP show that Tasers used by the deputies were turned on, turned off or used dozens of times during a roughly 65-minute period before Jenkins was shot.